transloadit/uppy/website/src/docs/companion.md

 3. **secret(recommended)** - A secret string which Companion uses to generate authorization tokens.
 You should generate a long random string for this.

+4. **streamingUpload(recommended)** - A boolean flag to tell Companion whether to enable streaming uploads.
+If enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
+If `false`, files will be fully downloaded first, then uploaded.
+Defaults to `false`, but we recommended enabling it, especially if you’re expecting to upload large files.
+In future versions the default might change to `true`.

-4. **redisUrl(optional)** - URL to running Redis server.
+5. **redisUrl(optional)** - URL to running Redis server.
 If this is set, the state of uploads would be stored temporarily.
 This helps for resumed uploads after a browser crash from the client.
 The stored upload would be sent back to the client on reconnection.

-5. **redisOptions(optional)** - An object of [options supported by redis client](https://www.npmjs.com/package/redis#options-object-properties).
+6. **redisOptions(optional)** - An object of [options supported by redis client](https://www.npmjs.com/package/redis#options-object-properties).
 This option can be used in place of `redisUrl`.

-6. **redisPubSubScope(optional)** - Use a scope for the companion events at the Redis server.
+7. **redisPubSubScope(optional)** - Use a scope for the companion events at the Redis server.
 Setting this option will prefix all events with the name provided and a colon.

-7. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
+8. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
 Though it’s optional, it’s required if you would be enabling any of the supported providers.
 The following are the server options you may set:

 * `protocol` - `http | https` - even though companion itself always runs as http, you may want to set this to `https` if you are running a reverse https proxy in front of companion.
 * `host` (required) - your server’s publically facing hostname (for example `example.com`).